Airbus offers a peek at its flying taxi

 Airbus has shared few details about the aircraft, but recently posted its first conceptual renderings on a Medium blog.

 The drawings depict a craft that can take off and land vertically.
-It has helicopter-like struts, or two sets of tilting wings with four electric motors.
+It has helicopter-like struts, and two sets of tilting wings each with four electric motors.
 There's room for a passenger under a canopy that retracts like a motorcycle helmet visor.

 Airbus, a rival of American icon Boeing (BA), is best known for its large jetliners like the double-decker A380.
 But it's also pouring big money into the future, and holds an advantage that many aviation startups with radical concepts don't have: Experience and funding.

 It is developing Vahana through its A3 unit, which formally opened this year in San Jose, the heart of California's tech community.
-Airbus made an initial $150 million funding commitment for A3 (pronounced "A-cubed").
+Airbus made an initial $150 million funding commitment for its new venture capital unit, which is seeking out investments in disruptive technologies to speed up innovations in aerospace.

 "The aircraft we're building doesn't need a runway, is self-piloted, and can automatically detect and avoid obstacles and other aircraft," A3 chief executive Rodin Lyasoff wrote in September.
 "Designed to carry a single passenger or cargo, we're aiming to make it the first certified passenger aircraft without a pilot."